KravitzLabDevices/FED1/README.md

 # FED
-Food Experimentation Device for measuring feeding in mice.
+Food Experimentation Device (FED) is a system for measuring feeding in mice.
 FED uses an Arduino processor, servo motor, IR beam detector, and SD card to provide feeding records of pellets eaten by singly housed rodents.
 FED runs off of a battery, which allows it to be placed in colony caging or within other experimental equipment.

 ![FED complete assembly](https://github.com/KravitzLab/FED/blob/master/doc/photos/FED%20front3.jpg)